 Giving Preventive Medication

-When consulting your veterinarian about getting the help you need to prevent and treat intestinal worms, ask for a good recommendation for preventive medication.
-Interceptor Plus treats both heartworms and intestinal worms along with other reputed deworming products.
-Asking your vet about this preventive medication for your pet is a good idea because they know everything there is to know about it.
+When consulting your veterinarian about getting the help you need to prevent and treat intestinal worms, ask for a good recommendation for a heartworm medicine.
+Interceptor and Interceptor Plus treat both heartworms and intestinal worms along with other reputed deworming products.
+Asking your vet about preventive medication like Panacur for your pet is a good idea because they know everything there is to know about it.